Hakeemmidan/expo-iaps-playground/README.md

         - 4000000000003220
       - Decline
         - 4000000000000002
-4. You should now see the transaction showing in the UI (after you close the checkout page).
+4. You should now see the transaction showing in the UI after you close the checkout page.

 ## Tools used (and the use behind each):
 - Expo